allthingstalk/arduino-wifi-sdk/README.md

 ## Defining Credentials

-At the beginning of your sketch, make sure to include this library and define your credentials:
+At the beginning of your sketch (before `setup()`), make sure to include this library and define your credentials:

 ```cpp
 #include <AllThingsTalk.h>